 Gather the ingredients.

-Heat 1 to 2 inches of water in the bottom part of a double boiler until it is boiling.
+Bring 1 to 2 inches of water to boil in the bottom part of a double boiler.

-In the top of a double boiler, add the brown sugar, egg whites, water, and salt.
-Place the double boiler over boiling water.
-The water itself should not come in contact with the bottom of the top of the double boiler.
+Add the brown sugar, egg whites, water, and salt to the top part of the double boiler.
+Place the double boiler over the boiling water.
+The boiling water should not come into contact with the bottom part of the bowl with the ingredients, as the additional heat might result in a grainy frosting.

 Beat the sugar and egg mixture with an electric beater until the frosting thickens.
-This should take about 7 minutes and the frosting should hold its shape when dropped from the beater.
+This should take about 5 to 7 minutes.
+The frosting should hold its shape when dropped from the beater.